hkimbrough22/taskmaster/README.md

 ![add task submitted screenshot](./screenshots/addTaskSubmitted.png)

-- On the “Add a Task” page, allow users to type in details about a new task, specifically a title, body, and status.
+- On the “Add a Task” page, allow users to type in details about a new task, specifically a title, body, status, and assign a team.
 - When users click the “submit” button, adds the new Task to DynamoDB and shows a Toast affirming addition to DB.
-- Also redirects user to Homepage and updates list there with new Task.
+- Also redirects user to Homepage and updates list there with new Task if the task created was apart of the user's selected Team.

 ### All Tasks